h-urena/az-900/module_01/cloud_concepts.md

 #### User is always responsible for

-- Info and data stored in the cloud
+- Information and data stored in the cloud
 - Devices allowed to connect to your cloud infrastructure
 - Accounts and identities of the people, services, and devices within your organization